wocatapps/ecuador-ldn/README.md

 Ecuador LDN Google Earth Engine app: [https://wocatapps.users.earthengine.app/view/ldn-ecuador](https://wocatapps.users.earthengine.app/view/ldn-ecuador).

+All the data layers, both raster and vectors, are available to use or download as GEE Assets.
+The links can be found in the same code together with the visualization parameters that were used.

 For questions and feedback please contact:<br />
 Eugenia Raviolo (eugenia.raviolo@gmail.com)<br />
 Cesar Garcia (cesarnon@gmail.com)<br />